aeeshah/aeeshah.github.io/_posts/2024-09-06-metasploitable.md

 ---

 layout: post
-title: Building a Cybersecurity Lab Part 4 - Setting up Metasploitable 2 as a Target Machine on Mac M1 Using UTM
+title: Setting up Metasploitable 2 as a Target Machine on Mac M1 Using UTM
 description: Learn how to install Metasploitable 2 on a Mac M1 using UTM with this step-by-step guide.
 Ideal for penetration testing and cybersecurity training.
-date: 05-09-2024
+date: 08-07-2024
-published: false
 categories: [Documentation, security, Home-lab]
-tags: [cybersecurity, security, home lab, mac m1, blue team, networking, pfSense]
+tags: [Install Metasploitable, Metasploitable on Mac M1, penetration testing tools, UTM for Mac, Vulnerable VM, ethical hacking, cybersecurity training]

 image:
     path: /assets/images/meta/msf0.png